-This can sometimes lead to some confusion for you regarding the nature of the various types of cover and more seriously, which may be the most suitable cover for you in your own, individual situation.
+This can sometimes lead to confusion regarding the nature of the various types of cover and more seriously, which may be the most suitable cover for you in your own, individual situation.

-One such example might arise in the case of income protection insurance versus personal accident cover.
+One such example might arise in the case of Income Protection Insurance and Personal Accident Cover.

 There may be a number of individual variations in the way such cover works and how it would make payment in the event of a successful claim being made.

 Typically these policies are organised around the concept of you selecting a level of cover and claiming against the policy, should you need to, with supporting medical and possibly police evidence etc. You might find it difficult to successfully claim unless you have clear and independent supporting testimony from such professionals.

 Payment is typically based upon a lump-sum though there may be variations on that.